moq-wg/moq-transport/draft-lcurley-moq-transport.md

 {: #moq-transport-subscribe-ok format title="MoQTransport SUBSCRIBE OK Message"}

 * Full Track Name:
-Identifies the track in the request message for which this response is provided.
+Identifies the track for which this response is provided.

 * Track ID:
-Session specific identifier that maps the Full Track Name to the Track ID in OBJECT ({{message-object}}) message headers for the advertised track.
+Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
 Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 * Expires:
 Time in milliseconds after which the subscription is no longer valid.
-A value of 0 implies that the subscription stays active until its explicitly unsubscribed or the underlying transport is disconnected.
+A value of 0 indicates that the subscription stays active until it is explicitly unsubscribed.

 ## SUBSCRIBE ERROR {#message-subscribe-error}

-A `SUBSCRIBE ERROR` control message is sent for unsuccessful subscriptions.
+A publisher sends a SUBSCRIBE ERROR control message in response to a failed SUBSCRIBE REQUEST.

 ~~~
 SUBSCRIBE ERROR